Luisa Stefani: 2019

 Until 2019, Stefani tried to play both singles and doubles.
-The doubles kept being more productive, and once an invitation to make her WTA debut in the 2019 Monterrey Open with Giuliana Olmos led to the semifinals and a ranking increase, she decided to stop playing singles to have more chances at appearing in bigger events.
-Soon afterward, Stefani made her Grand Slam main-draw debut at French Open, partnering Australian Astra Sharma in doubles.
+The doubles kept being more productive, and once an invitation to make her tour debut at the 2019 Monterrey Open with Giuliana Olmos led to the semifinals and a ranking increase, she decided to stop playing singles to have more chances at appearing in bigger events.
+Soon afterward, Stefani made her major main-draw debut at French Open, partnering Australian Astra Sharma in doubles.

-In September, with Hayley Carter as partner, she reached the first WTA doubles final at the Korea Open and, the following week, won the first WTA title at the Tashkent Open.
+In September, with Hayley Carter as partner, she reached the first WTA Tour doubles final at the Korea Open and, the following week, won the first career title at the Tashkent Open.
 With these campaigns, she entered the top 100 and reached a career-high ranking in doubles of No. 75 on 21 October 2019.
 After that, Stefani established a fixed partnership with Carter.

+At the 2019 Pan American Games in Lima, Luisa won a bronze medal alongside Carolina Alves.

 2020

 In 2020, the Stefani/Carter duo reached the Australian Open third round, won the Challenger Series title in Newport, reached the Dubai quarterfinals in February, and won the Lexington Open in August.
 With that, they entered the top 40 for the first time.

 At the US Open, she had her best Grand Slam campaign in her career, reaching the quarterfinals, defeating the No. 6 seeds Japan duo Shuko Aoyama/Ena Shibahara in the round of 16.
-It has been 38 years since a female doubles player from Brazil have gone as far in a Grand Slam tournament (the last time that Brazilians were in the quarterfinals was in Wimbledon in 1982: Patricia Medrado and Claudia Monteiro).
+It has been 38 years since a female doubles player from Brazil have gone as far in a Grand Slam tournament (the last time that Brazilians were in the quarterfinals was in Wimbledon in 1982: Patricia Medrado and Cláudia Monteiro).

-At the Italian Open, she had another great tournament, reaching the semifinals and losing only to the top seeds.
-She reached her first Premier final in October 2020, in Ostrava, playing with Gabriela Dabrowski.
+At the Italian Open, she reached the semifinals, losing only to the top seeds.
+In October, she entered her first Premier final in Ostrava, playing with Gabriela Dabrowski.